 Teachable also has powerful sales & marketing capabilities.
 It has a highly optimized checkout process, allows you to offer subscriptions and payment plans and has other handy features like Coupons and Bundles.

-Teachable is very reasonably priced and is great for just about any course creator.
+Teachable is reasonably priced and is great for just about any course creator.
 You can either create a free account on Teachable or you can sign up for of one of their paid plans (starting at $39/mo).

 ClickFunnels is one of the most popular as well as powerful online marketing tools.
 While it does a great job at building sales funnels and landing pages, its membership site builder is very limited.